ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 : The entity that expresses a preference with regards to an Asset.

 Machine Learning (ML):
-: Machine Learning refers to process of processing data to produce or improve a model that encodes the relationship between the data and human-defined objectives.
+: Machine Learning refers to processing data to produce or improve a model that encodes the relationship between the data and human-defined objectives.